neo-project/docs/docs/en-us/reference/govapi/transfer.md

-# Function transfer
+# transfer Method

-Send specified amount of token from an address to another.
+Sends specified amount of token from an address to another.

 > [!Note]
 >
-> - Will check sender's signature, whether caller is sender, whether receiver is payable, whether sender's balance is enough.
+> The method will check sender's signature, whether caller is sender, whether receiver is payable, and whether sender's balance is enough.

 ## Contract